Peziman/plugin.service.carpcButler/README.md

 - Day / night switching by photoelectrical sensor controller or headlight switch.

 WORK IN PROGRESS:
-The plugin is not working yet!
+The Addon is ready, but not tested in the moment....